mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 }
 ```

 The entire response is sent as a JWT format.
-So the final response will look like:
+So the final response will look like,
 ```
 "response" : "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)"
 ```